fgrammatico/Python/DeadManSwitch/README.md

 * [Contributing](#contributing)

 ## General info
-Dead Mand Switch project (V 1.0) is an interactive multiplatform python script that will create an AWS lambda function that will monitor periodically cloudtrails for your console logins.
+Dead Mand Switch project (V 1.0) is an interactive cross-platform python script that will create an AWS lambda function that will monitor periodically cloudtrails for your console logins.
 Each run will send you a task notification (success/failed) and in case of missing login for the specified time range the dead man switch will activate and send the messages to the chosen recipients.

 ## Requirements
 Project will need: